 Recreational THC Use

 Frankly, this is the primary reason we love THC: getting high and having a good time.
-In order to reap all the rewards of the highest THC strains, you need to find the perfect ratio for your needs.
+To reap all the rewards of the highest THC strains, you need to find the perfect ratio for your needs.
 There is no use consuming an insanely potent strain only to find out that it makes you dizzy and paranoid.

 Top 10 Highest THC Strains

 Marijuana strains are getting more potent each year, as seedbanks release their newest creations on the market.
 Below we will share with you our picks for the top 10 highest THC strains (under no particular order).
-It goes without saying that you should be careful around these, especially if your tolerance is low.
+You should be careful around these, especially if your tolerance is low.
 Try a couple of tentative hits and see where that gets you.

 THC Content: 24-30%

 Apart from an actual glue brand, Gorilla Glue is also the accidental creation of two farmers Lonie Watie and Joesy Whales, as their Chem Sis plants turned out hermaphrodite, pollinating a Sour Dubb plant.
 This happy accident resulted in the creation of the Gorilla Glue strain!

 With THC levels reaching 24-30%, this indica-dominant strain is among the most potent marijuana seeds available on the market.
 Legend has it the breeders chose to name it this way because the buds were incredibly sticky!
 This strain will flower about ten weeks from seeding and will produce a respectable yield with enormous amounts of resin and THC!